 The establishing of a measure of uniformity of procedure will not prove so difficult once a measure of unity on the spiritual essentials has been achieved.
-This [page 238] carefully determined uniformity will aid men everywhere to strengthen each other’s work and enhance powerfully the stream of thought energy which can be directed towards those spiritual Lives, working under the Christ, Who stand expectantly waiting to come to the aid of humanity.
-At present, the Christian religion has its great Festivals; the Buddhist keeps his particular set of spiritual events, and the Hindu has still another list of holy days, as has also the Mohammedan.
+This carefully determined uniformity will aid men everywhere to strengthen each other's work and enhance powerfully the stream of thought energy which can be directed towards those spiritual Lives, working under the Christ, Who stand expectantly waiting to come to the aid of humanity.
+At present the Christian religion has its great Festivals; the Buddhist keeps his particular set of spiritual events, and the Hindu has still another list of holy days, as has also the Mohammedan.
 Is it not possible that in the world of the future, men everywhere and of all faiths will keep the same holy days and unite in honour of the same Festivals?
 This will bring about a pooling of spiritual resources and a united spiritual effort, plus a simultaneous spiritual invocation.
 The potency of this is surely apparent.

-Let me indicate the possibilities of such a spiritual happening, and prophesy for you the nature of certain of the future worldwide Festivals.
-There are three such Festivals each year which all men could and would normally and easily keep together, in unison and with a uniformity of approach which would link them all closely together.
+Let us indicate the possibilities of such a spiritual happening, and prophesy the nature of certain of the future worldwide Festivals.
+There are three such Festivals [Page 163] each year which all men could and would normally and easily keep together, in unison and with a uniformity of approach which would link them all closely together.
 These three Festivals are concentrated in three consecutive months and lead, therefore, to a prolonged annual spiritual effort which should affect the entire year.
-They would serve to unite in closer spiritual ties the Eastern and the Western believer; they express divinity in manifestation through the place where the will of God is known, through the spiritual Hierarchy where the love of God is fully expressed and through humanity whose task it is intelligently to work out God’s plan in love and goodwill to all men.
+They would serve to unite in closer spiritual ties the Eastern and the Western believer; they express divinity in manifestation through the place where the will of God is known, through the spiritual Hierarchy where the love of God is fully expressed and through humanity whose task it is intelligently to work out God's plan in love and goodwill to all men.

 I. The Festival of Easter.
-This is the Festival of the risen, living Christ, the Head of the spiritual Hierarchy, the Inaugurator of the Kingdom of God and the [page 239] Expression of the love of God.
-On this day, the spiritual Hierarchy which He guides and directs, will be universally recognized, man’s relation to it emphasized and the nature of God’s love registered.
+This is the festival of the risen, living Christ, the Head of the spiritual Hierarchy, the Inaugurator of the Kingdom of God and the Expression of the love of God.
+On this day, the spiritual Hierarchy which He guides and directs will be universally recognized, man's relation to it emphasized and the nature of God's love registered.
 Men everywhere will invoke that love, with its power to produce resurrection and spiritual livingness.
 This Festival is determined always by the date of the first Full Moon of spring.
 The eyes and thoughts of men will be fixed on life, not death; Good Friday will no longer be a factor in the life of the churches.
-Easter will be the great western festival.
+Easter will be the great Western festival.

 II.
 The Festival of Wesak or Vaisakha.
-This is the festival of the Buddha, that great spiritual Intermediary between the center where the will of God is known and the spiritual Hierarchy.
+This is the festival of the Buddha, that great spiritual Intermediary between the centre where the will of God is known and the spiritual Hierarchy.
 The Buddha is the expression of the will of God, the embodiment of Light and the indicator of the divine purpose.
-Men everywhere will invoke wisdom and understanding and the inflow of light into the minds of men everywhere.
-This Festival is determined in relation to the Full Moon of May.
-It is the great eastern festival and is already meeting with western recognition; thousands of Christians today keep the festival of the Buddha.
+Men everywhere will evoke wisdom and understanding and the inflow of light into the minds of men everywhere.
+This Festival is determined in relation to the Full Moon of Taurus.
+[Page 164] It is the great Eastern festival and is already meeting with Western recognition; thousands of Christians today keep the festival of the Buddha.